vitessio/website/content/en/docs/22.0/user-guides/operating-vitess/backup-and-restore/backup_and_restore_local.md

 {{< info >}}
 This guide follows on from the Get Started guides.
-Please make sure that you have an [local](../../../../get-started/local) installation ready.
+Please make sure that you have a [local](../../../../get-started/local) installation ready.
 It also assumes that the [MoveTables](../../../migration/move-tables/) and [Resharding](../../../configuration-advanced/resharding) user guides have been followed (which take you through steps `101` to `306`).

 This guide is specifically useful for users running Vitess in a local environment.
-If you're running Vitess on K8S, consider following similar steps with the necessary K8S-specific configurations.
+If you are running Vitess on K8S, consider following similar steps with the necessary K8S-specific configurations, or follow the [K8S guide on how to schedule backups](../scheduled-backups/).
 {{< /info >}}

 ## Backups

 If you are not already familiar with [how backups work](../overview/) in Vitess we suggest you familiarize yourself with them first.

-## Local Environment Backup And Restore Steps:
+## Backing Up and Restoring

 ### Taking a Backup

-In this section, we will explain how to perform backups of the customer keyspace and its shards to ensure data protection.
+In this section, we will explain how to backup the `customer` keyspace and its shards.
 The backups will be stored locally on your machine.
-You can customize the script to change the backup location if needed.
+You can decide to store the backup files on [any of the supported storage services](../overview/#backup-storage-services) too.

 Run the script:
 ```bash